-2. Down-payment: Clients are often asked to make a down-payment of around 20% of the car price upfront.
-Only after they will be able to receive financing from the bank.
+2. Down payment: Clients are often asked to make a down payment of around 20% of the car price upfront.
+Only after will they be able to receive financing from the bank.

 The rule is that the higher the initial payment for the car loan, the easier it’s to get a loan, the lower the interest rate, and the smaller the monthly payment.

-3. Repayment duration: Depending on the price of the car and the type of loan you choose, you can select the financing ranging from a period of 24 to 60 months.
+3. Repayment duration: Depending on the price of the car and the type of loan you choose, you can select financing ranging from a period of 24 to 60 months.
 However, the length of your residence permit in Germany might play a role in the loan term.

 Required documents for the car loan